AchalaPadmar/Implementation_Of_Vibrating_Strings_Using_karplus_Strong_Algorithm/README.md

 ###  Acknowledgments

 - The Karplus-Strong algorithm was developed by Kevin Karplus and Alex Strong in 1983 for digital sound synthesis.
-- This project was inspired by the desire to simulate guitar string sounds using physical modeling techniques in Python.lgorithm
+- This project was inspired by the desire to simulate guitar string sounds using physical modeling techniques in Python.